Kusha-web/Sorting-Visualizer/README.md

 ### A React Js application to visualize sorting algorithm
 //Merge sort is running
-Bubble Sort, Quick Sort still on process
+//Bubble Sort, Quick Sort still on process